spotlightpa/poor-richard/content/berks/2025-09-25-SPLBERKSLISTEN0925.md

 Residents will have the opportunity to speak individually with a reporter and share the topics and issues that directly impact their community.
 Do you have a specific topic that you want to read more about?
 A local story idea or tip?
 Want to share your perspective on local news coverage?
 We’ll be there to listen!

 This is a FREE event.
+No RSVP is necessary, but you can register <a href="https://www.eventbrite.com/e/spotlight-pa-berks-county-bilingual-listening-session-reading-tickets-1743843144789?aff=ebdsshcopyurl&amp;utm-campaign=social&amp;utm-content=attendeeshare&amp;utm-medium=discovery&amp;utm-term=organizer-profile&amp;utm-share-source=organizer-profile">here</a>.
 Habrá asistencia disponible en español.

 Drop by anytime between 5 p.m. and 7 p.m. on Tuesday, Sept.
 30, to chat with our team.